How much does it cost to paint kitchen cabinets? Full cost breakdown

 Cost to paint kitchen cabinets yourself

-The DIY cost to paint cabinets ranges from $200 to $600, depending on the materials you select and whether you already own the necessary tools.
+The DIY cost to paint cabinets typically ranges from $250 to $800, depending on the paint quality, primer type, and whether you need to purchase tools.

 How much does it cost to have kitchen cabinets painted professionally?